nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 **i.
 Copying Files From the NERC VM to Another Computer:**

-From a terminal/shell from your local machine you'll issue your SCP command by specifing the SSH Private Key to connect with the VM that has included corresponding SSH Public Key.
+From a terminal/shell from your local machine, you'll issue your SCP command by specifying the SSH Private Key to connect with the VM that has included corresponding SSH Public Key.
 The syntax is:

     scp -i <Your SSH Private Key including Path> <Default User name based on OS>@<Your Floating IP of VM>:~/<File In VM> .

-This copies the file `<File In VM>` from your VM's deault user's directory (`~` is a Unix shortcut for `my home directory`) on your VM to your current directory (`.` is a Unix shortcut the current directory) on your computer from where the command is issued or you can specify the actual path instead of `.`.
+This copies the file `<File In VM>` from your VM's default user's directory (`~` is a Unix shortcut for `my home directory`) on your VM to your current directory (`.` is a Unix shortcut the current directory) on your computer from where the command is issued or you can specify the actual path instead of `.`.